Repository Management with Nexus

 - This control is only available in Nexus Open Source and replaced by the Use Password Attribute section from ??? in Nexus Professional.
 It can be used to configure the Object class, which supplies the password ("userPassword").

-The Group Type drop-down displayed in Figure 8.5, “Dynamic Group Element Mapping” and Figure 8.6, “Static Group Element Mapping” determines, which fields are available in the user interface.
+The Group Type drop-down displayed in Figure 8.5, “Dynamic Group Element Mapping” and Figure 8.6, “Static Group Element Mapping” determines which fields are available in the user interface.
 Groups are generally one of two types in LDAP systems - static or dynamic.
 A static group contains a list of users.
-A dynamic group is where the user contains a list of groups the user belongs to.
-In LDAP a static group would be captured in an entry with an Object class groupOfUniqueNames which contains one or more uniqueMember attributes.
-In a dynamic group configuration, each user entry in LDAP contains an attribute which lists group membership.
+A dynamic group is a list of groups to which user belongs.
+In LDAP a static group would be captured in an entry with an Object class groupOfUniqueNames that contains one or more uniqueMember attributes.
+In a dynamic group configuration, each user entry in LDAP contains an attribute that lists group membership.

 Static groups are configured with the following parameters:

 This field is similar to the Base DN field described for

 User Element Mapping.
 If your groups were defined under

 ou=groups,dc=sonatype,dc=com, this field would have a value of